Archive-663/samyang7_5mm/sam7_5_MFT-LM_rehousing/README.md

 ### Features:
-- The most compact full circular fisheye lens for any 135 film SLR camera system.
+- The most compact full circular fisheye lens for any 135 film interchangable camera system.
 - Redesigned Focus Track to allow for infinity focus
 - Customizeable Focus, Aperture, and Indicator Rings